History of Myrtle Beach, South Carolina in Timeline

 On February 18, 1958, Myrtle Beach experienced a record winter cold of 9 °F (−13 °C).

-In 1958, Ocean View Memorial Hospital, the first major hospital in Myrtle Beach, was established.
+In 1958, Ocean View Memorial Hospital, the first major hospital in Myrtle Beach, opened.
+It was later succeeded by Grand Strand Medical Center in 1978.

 On January 11, 1962, the coldest daily maximum temperature recorded in Myrtle Beach was 25 °F (−4 °C).